 -- Do so called "pest repellers" work? --

 Summary: Various devices on the market claim to repel bugs and/or rodents with ultrasonic or electronic (electro-magnetic) energy.
 These devices have, however, not been thoroughly tested and in fact have failed to do what they claim to do in the few scientific trials that have been done.
 If data that validated these claims existed manufacturers would make it available, they have not done so.

-Electronic pest control devices (so called "pest repellers") come in several types.
+Electronic pest control devices (so-called "pest repellers") come in several types.
 Some claim to repel insects, spiders, and rodents by ultrasonic, or very high pitched, sound.
 Others claim to produce an electromagnetic field that is repellent while newer devices add ionic air cleaning.
 Typically the small devices are plugged directly into electric wall outlets or through an adapter cord.

-The claim is that these devices "drive pests out" of a room, or structure, by a combination of electromagnetic, sonic and/or ultrasonic energy, the idea is that the high energy waves are repellent to the various pests -- everything from cockroaches to mice.
+The manufacturers claim is that these devices "drive pests out" of a room, or structure, by a combination of electromagnetic, sonic and/or ultrasonic energy, the idea is that the high energy waves are repellent to the various pests -- everything from cockroaches to mice.

 Do they really work?

-The bottom line is that if manufacturers have scientific data that demonstrates that these devices work they should make it easily available, but of course they don't.
+The bottom line is that if manufacturers have scientific data that demonstrates that these devices work they should make it easily available, but of course they have not.
 Instead, testimonials are the only evidence of efficacy they offer.
 Testimonials, such as "I tried it and it worked great!", are simply not reliable because people see what they want to see.
 To be credible the claims must be backed up with proper scientific data.

 Manufacturers have argued that there is no evidence that the devices don't work.
 This is true but only because you can't prove a negative result (see updates below).
 However it is the complete absence of published, scientific data that is most striking.
 I have not been able to find even one positive test result that has been published in a scientific journal.